4rkal/blog/content/posts/obsidianhugo.md

 Now every time that I run the hotkey it copies over all of my files to the hugo folder ready to be published

 ## Auto publishing scripts
 I also want to be able to automatically publish my articles.
-But I also want it to run as a hotkey.
+But I want it to happening by hitting a hotkey.

 I wrote a small script that does exactly that:
 ```shell